-Once the coachee starts to develop an understanding of how things could be different, the third stage of the ACHIEVE model helps them start to refine how they would like things to be different and to define the goals that they would like to work towards.
+Once the coachee starts to develop an understanding of how things could be different, the third stage of the ACHIEVE Coaching Model helps them start to refine how they would like things to be different and to define the goals that they would like to work towards.

 Some questions you might ask as a coach at this stage include: What would you like to achieve?
 What are your goals in relation to the situation?
 What specifically would you like to work towards?
 What are your objectives?
 When would you like to achieve them?
 What will success look like?
 What building blocks for success do you need?
 Can you break your goals down?
 How will you measure progress?

 The third stage of Achieve Coaching Model is to initiate option generation.

 Now that the coachee know both where they are at the moment, and where they would like to get to, the next stage of the model helps them start to explore how to bridge the gap.
 This stage is about with coming up with potential things they could do, options that may help them achieve their goals.
 Options should not be assessed at this stage, simply collated.